 Once a content creator is authorized to create a channel on Instagram, he can do so via DMs (Direct Messages).
-There, he should invite his followers to join the public chat, and only those who agree to participate will be notified of new posts.
+He should invite his followers to join the public chat there, and only those who agree to participate will be notified of new posts.

 Later, the link to the channel can be published in a story or fixed in the profile’s bio.
 Participants can also share a link to the chat to invite more people.

 Insta users can create public channels open to all interested followers or restrict entry to paying followers only.
 This creates yet another way to monetize content on the platform.
 Even if participation is voluntary, members of a channel can mute the broadcast and prevent notifications from being sent to their cell phones.
 In addition, it is also possible to leave the conversation at any time.